 Key Takeaways

-- The BMO eclipse Visa Infinite card offers excellent insurance, rewards, and benefits, including a $50 annual lifestyle credit.
+- The BMO eclipse Visa Infinite Card offers excellent insurance, rewards, and benefits, including a $50 annual lifestyle credit.

 - The BMO CashBack World Elite Mastercard features decent returns and insurance, plus complimentary roadside assistance.